 - evidence from local context;

 - evaluation of research-based evidence;

-- perspectives of people affected by decision
+- perspectives of people affected by a decision

-How evidence-based is HR?
+How Evidence Based is HR?

 HR is definitely evidence-based but the question arises on the extent of its usage.
 Research papers and traditional literature reviews are accessible to managers.
 Many clients expect the company to follow evidence-based management to ensure high service quality.
 But do the HR managers leverage the opportunities knocking at their door?
-It is time to take evidence-base management more seriously to bring revolution in how companies measure the performance of its employees.
+It is time to take evidence-base management more seriously to bring revolution in how companies measure the performance of their employees.
 This can, in turn, help them to work on the criteria that improve the performance of the employees.
 This is how you can align your HR management to evidence-based management.